semgrep/semgrep-docs/docs/contributing/contributing-rules.md

 Rules require a `metadata` key where you can specify a category of the rule, the technology which a rule is targeting, and give additional information as references.
 See the following example of a rule with all metadata fields [check-dynamic-render-local-file-include](https://semgrep.dev/orgs/adamkvitek/editor/s/returntocorp:check-dynamic-render-local-file-include).

 Include the following keys under the `metadata` field:
-- Include `category` field.
-Choose one of the following values for the `category` metadata field
+- Include `category` field, and then choose one of the following values for this field:
     - `security` - If you use this value, include `owasp` and `cwe` fields as well.
 To see these fields in use, check the [example rule](https://semgrep.dev/orgs/-/editor/s/returntocorp:check-dynamic-render-local-file-include), and [Common Weakness Enumeration](https://cwe.mitre.org/) (CWE) and [OWASP categories](https://owasp.org/www-project-top-ten/) for more details.
 If a `security` rule is detecting the use of a bad pattern, append an `audit` to your namespace.
 This distinguishes the rule from a `security` rule that is aiming to detect a vulnerability.
     - `best-practice`
     - `correctness`